 We’ve rounded up the best standing desks to help point you in the right direction.
 Whether you want something that’s high-end and elegant, affordable, or a desk for gaming, there’s something on our list to suit your comfort and wellness needs.
 Round out your healthier working experience with best office chair and best under-desk treadmill.
 Don't forget to also have one of the best office coffee machines ready for when you need to take a break.

 - Also check out our guide on everything else you need to set up your home office.

-The best standing desks of 2020
+The best standing desks

 Uplift V2 is one of the best standing desks that benefits from top-notch build quality, and prides itself on stability.
 An issue which can be found with some standing desks is that they might be a bit wobbly, particularly when extended to higher levels.
 Uplift is nicely stable, though, thanks to built-in stability braces.

 Dual-motors mean the desk can change heights quickly, with a smooth and quiet action, and anti-collision tech is also in the mix (meaning if the desk is lowering and hits something – like your seat, or heaven forbid your head – it stops).

 The desk also benefits from a large number of mounting points for accessories, with some pretty nifty extras that can be hooked up to this thing – including an under-desk hammock (yes you read that right – it attaches underneath when the desk is fully raised up).
 If there’s any testament you need to the stability of this unit, it’s being able to sleep in a hammock under it!